natbibi/popcorn/README.md

 5. Add create and delete for comments on Posts and likes on Posts
 6. Add Like and Comment counter for posts
 7. Update schema with fields to match AuthO
-8. Prepare files and config for deployment
+8. Prepare files and config for deployment '
+9. Add userAvatar to Post Schema

 ## Bugs